From popular Rembrandt masterpieces to recent works by lesser-known artists, the Art Institute of Chicago houses one of the ... More

 I have made countless trips to the art institute over the last 3 years and still haven't seen all there is on display.
 The collection includes some of the most famous paintings in the world and is frequently the stop for major exhibits of individual painters and other artistic endeavors (pottery, photographs, etc).
 It is very inexpensive to visit, and if you go on Tuesdays, it's free!!
 I can't recommed this art musuem strongly enough to lovers of art.
 The choices are plentiful, whatever your interest.

-The Palmer House Hilton is located in the Chicago Loop and approximately 18 miles from the Chicago O'Hare International Airport.
+The Homewood Suites by Hilton Chicago Downtown is located 15 miles from the Chicago O?Hare International Airport.
+Local attractions include